raogopal5/AI-and-Machine-Learning-Hub/Readme.md

 About Alzheimer’s prediction:

 Alzheimer’s is a type of dementia that causes problems with memory, thinking and behavior.
 Symptoms usually develop slowly and get worse over time, becoming severe enough to interfere with daily tasks.

-Overview of analysis
+Overview of analysis:
 The goal of this analysis serves two purposes.
 The first one is to predict whether a patient has Alzheimer’s disease.
-The second is to identify individuals at risk of Alzheimer’s disease
+The second is to identify individuals at risk of Alzheimer’s disease:

 This project is uded to create predictive model to predict people have Alzemeria or not.

 Technology used in model are.
 -> Python